-President Tito of Yugoslavia flew into Paris on Friday (October 23) from the hague for talks with President Georges Pompidou.
+Background: President Tito of Yugoslavia flew into Paris on Friday (October 23) from the hague for talks with President Georges Pompidou.
 The Yugoslavian leader and Madame Tito were greeted at Orly Airport by French Prime Minister Jacques Chaban-Delmas.
 After inspecting a guard of honour, President Tito was driven to the Elysee Palace for private talks with the French President.

 President Tito has conducted a series of meetings with Western leaders during the past three weeks.
 The main topics of the talks have been European Security and the situation in the Mediterranean.